pratham2530/the-mersenne-twister/README.md

 ## Why this exists

 I wanted to know how Python generates random numbers.
 In addition, this projcet contains a full write-up, [`summary.md`](./summary.md) covering *why* each step exists, the the linear algebra behind the `twist()` step and a derivation of the generator's period of $2^{19937} - 1$.
+In addition, there are statistical tests run on PRNG with a write-up `stats_test_results.md` covering more details on each test and results.

 ## Features

-- Full MT19937 implementation (seeding, twisting and tempering a 624-word state grid).
+- Full MT19937 implementation (seeding, twisting and tempering a 624-word state grid) in `tools.py`.
 - `Random` helper class for generating `n` uniform floats in the interval `[a, b]`.
 - Supports both a fixed default seed and a dynamically generated seed.
-- Summary of the main concepts and maths behind the algorithm.
+- Summary of the main concepts and maths behind the algorithm  in [`summary.md`](./summary.md).
-- Statistical validation of generator with a summary including derivations of formulae and results.
+- Statistical validation of generator in `stats_tests.py`.
+- Summary of statistical tests including derivations of formulae and results in `stats_test_results.md`.

 ## Installation